Ironeagle-Powers/Unattended.xml/README.md

 ## ⭐ In One Sentence
 A minimal, transparent Windows 11 unattend.xml that creates a clean local admin account and resets the user experience without touching licensing, activation, or identity.

+1️⃣ In the One‑Line Summary

+“Minimal Windows 11 unattended setup file that auto-creates a local Administrator account (RID 1000) and skips OOBE screens without altering activation or system integrity.”

+2️⃣ In the Features Section

+Add a bullet emphasizing the user creation:

+Features:

+Auto-create local admin account (RID 1000)

+Skip EULA and unnecessary OOBE screens

+Set default locale/keyboard

+No hardware bypasses or licensing hacks

+3️⃣ Optional Explanation / Why RID 1000 Matters

+You could include a small note under features:

+“Creating the first local account at RID 1000 ensures consistency across deployments and avoids issues with system identity checks or service permissions.”